 Humid air can cause paint to peel.

-The JHL stone-coated steel roof once again solved this problem.
+The JINHU stone-coated steel roof once again solved this problem.
 It is very difficult to fade the black stone coating on the surface.

 JINHU’s tip: Use a digital thermometer to measure the temperature of the ceiling, wall, and floor of each room.
 See which surfaces provide the most heat for a given space.